 *Significant at 0.01

-Table 6 compares students’ scores before and after using code-mixed instructional materials in Mathematics.
+Table 6 compares the students’ scores before and after using code-mixed instructional materials in Mathematics.
 The pretest mean was 4.75 (SD = 2.43), and the posttest mean was 15.7 (SD = 2.89), showing a significant mean gain of 10.95.
 A paired sample t-test revealed a statistically significant improvement, t(19) = 10.97, p < 0.01, indicating that the materials had a strong positive impact on learning.

-This supports prior research (e.g., Shrestha, Zarei, Smith & Lynch) showing that contextually relevant, bilingual materials enhance comprehension and engagement.
-However, studies like Alavi and Khatib caution that effectiveness may vary depending on language proficiency and how the code-mixing is structured.
+This supports prior research (e.g., Shrestha, Zarei, Smith & Lynch), showing that contextually relevant, bilingual materials enhance comprehension and engagement.
+However, studies, like Alavi and Khatib caution that effectiveness may vary depending on language proficiency and how the code-mixing is structured.
 Thus, while results are promising, further research is needed to refine code-mixed materials for broader applicability.

 Conclusion and Recommendations

 This section summarizes the study's key findings and their implications.
-The analysis reveals that code-mixed instructional materials significantly improved students' learning outcomes, particularly in comprehension, engagement, and performance.
+The analysis reveals that code-mixed instructional materials significantly improved the students' learning outcomes, particularly in comprehension, engagement, and performance.

 Before using the materials, ratings for quality elements were high, with strong alignment to the Most Essential Learning Competencies and effective instructional design.